Fireworks and frightened dogs

 Some things that can help:

-Bach flower remedies — these are homeopathic elements that can be very effective.
+- Bach flower remedies (this is a pet-specific variant)— these are homoeopathic elements that can be very effective.
 I have direct experience of using these with one of my rescued dogs a few years back.
 This guy would become petrified, a quivering wreck — this would last for as long as the fireworks were happening and for quite some times after they had stopped.

 The following combination worked dramatically: